 Quartier Latin stands out for being one of the neighborhoods with the highest concentration of students.
 Therefore, you will never get bored in this neighborhood because there is always a show or cultural plan scheduled for your enjoyment.

 Montreal is one of the most popular cities to live in Canada.
 Although the costs of living can be higher than the rest of the province of Quebec, there are also affordable apartments that will suit your needs.
 The neighborhood and the size of the apartment is a factor that influences the cost of living.
-The following table will give you a better overview of the rent in Montreal.

 You can also find studios for a more affordable price, or you even have the option of sharing an apartment with roommates to make your stay more economical.
 Many people do that in Montreal to save money.